stephan-klein/supersonic/docs/ui-and-navigation/app/dialogs.md

 Alerts are the simplest dialog: just a title, an optional message and a button to dismiss the dialog.

-{% assign method = site.data.supersonic.notification.alert.alert %}
+{% assign method = site.data.supersonic.ui.dialog.alert.alert %}
 {% include api_method.md method=method %}
 </section>